fawadmalik/automation-design-patterns/src/test/java/org/fmalik/automation/pages/singlefilepageobject/ImplementationDocumentation.md

 “The .NET implementation of these constructs was created mostly because some users asked, "Java has it, so why doesn't .NET?"
 Rather than blindly copying the Java implementations as was done, it would have been better to think about what actually makes sense when using C#.
+In other words:
-In other words, "C# isn't Java, and therefore the things that work best for Java may not be entirely appropriate for C#."
+>C# isn't Java, and therefore the things that work best for Java may not be entirely appropriate for C#.

-In the case of the .NET PageFactory, the implementation was problematic and cumbersome, as well as not nearly flexible enough for the myriad ways people wanted to create Page Objects.
+"In the case of the .NET PageFactory, the implementation was problematic and cumbersome, as well as not nearly flexible enough for the myriad ways people wanted to create Page Objects.
 Additionally, when .NET Core 2.0 was released, the classes upon which the .NET PageFactory relied were not